LGBTQ rights in the United States

-Hate crimes based on sexual orientation or gender identity are punishable by federal law under the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act, but many states lack laws that cover sexual orientation and/or gender identity.
+Hate crimes based on sexual orientation or gender identity are punishable by federal law under the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act, which provides funding and technical assistance to jurisdictions to help more effectively investigate hate crimes, but many states lack laws that cover sexual orientation and/or gender identity.

 Public opinion is overwhelmingly supportive of same-sex marriage and it is no longer considered a significant topic of public debate.
 A 2022 Grinnell College National Poll found that 74% of Americans agree that same-sex marriage should be a guaranteed right while 13% disagree.
 According to General Social Survey, support for same-sex marriage among 18–34 year olds is near-universal.

-Public opinion on transgender issues is more divided.
+Public opinion on transgender issues is divided.
 Top issues regarding gender identity include bathroom access, athletics, and transgender-related healthcare for minors.

-After transgender people faced significant erosions in rights on the state level in Republican ran states over the course of three years, an executive order was issued by President Donald Trump on January 20, 2025, directing the United States government to completely remove all federal protections for transgender individuals, and to remove all recognition of transgender identity.
+After transgender people faced significant erosions in rights on the state level in Republican ran states over the course of three years, President Donald Trump issued an executive order on January 20, 2025, directing the United States government to remove all federal protections for transgender individuals and remove all recognition of transgender identity.
 The order declared that only male and female genders are recognized, and states that official documents must reflect biological sex (either male or female) assigned at birth.
 Previously, it was possible for US passport holders to receive either gender marker, or an "X" marker, simply by declaration during a passport application.
 Trump also banned trans people from military service and halted financing to gender-affirming care for individuals younger than 19.
 References to transgender people were scrubbed from government websites, in some cases by using the acronym "LGB."
 Over 350 pages about the LGBTQ community at large were removed entirely.